Is Fish Good For Dogs?

 Buying Dog Food With Fish For Dogs

 If you’d like to start buying dog food with seafood in it, be sure to check for the quality of fish.
 Is it wild-caught or farmed?
 Is it a fish with low levels of mercury?
-Do some research before buying, as many pet foods with fish are made with chum, rather than delicious, nutritious fresh fish!
+Do your research before buying, as many pet foods with fish are made with chum, rather than delicious, nutritious fresh fish!

 The bottom line is that dogs love fish, and fish is great for them!
 Whether you decide to steam fish for your dog at home or buy a dog meal topper with salmon, be sure to always consult with your veterinarian about what your dog needs.